• Skip to primary navigation

 Share

-It’s no secret that gluten-free food packaged food is oftentimes more expensive than its gluten-containing counterparts, but did you know you might be eligible for a tax deduction to help make up the difference?
+It’s no secret that gluten-free food is oftentimes more expensive than its gluten-containing counterparts.
+Did you know you might be eligible for a tax deduction to help make up the difference?

 If you have never filed for a tax deduction for your gluten-free food purchases, there are some important things you should know before you do: